Misakihime21/UE_PlatformGame/README.md

 + the climbing bag is still there when the angle of a jump is weird prbly needed to change WALL NORMAL valuable so it isn't rotates with character that much.
 - Gideon's running - change AnimBP so he doesn't need Accelerating always;
-- bug when jumps on the enemy - character is thrown away from the Y0 route
+- bug when jumps on the enemy - character is thrown away from the Y0 route;
+- interactive platforms without button;
 - death screen + new game.

 ANIMATION: